 Pursuant to SEBI (Prohibition of Insider Trading) Regulations, 2015, the Company has formulated the "Code of Conduct to Regulate, Monitor and Report Trading by Insiders" which allows the formulation of a trading plan subject to certain conditions and requires preclearance for dealing in the Company's shares.
 It also prohibits the purchase or sale of Company's shares, by the Directors, designated employees and connected persons, while in possession of unpublished price sensitive information in relation to the Company and during the period(s) when the Trading Window to deal in the Company's shares is closed.
 The Company Secretary is responsible for implementation of the Code.
 The Board of Directors, designated employees and connected persons have affirmed compliance with the Code.

-The code can be accessed through web link: http://www. nagarjunafertilizers.com/pdfs/Code Insider Trading NFCL Revised 24052019.pdf
+The code can be accessed through web link: http://nfcl.in/ corporate-governance/Code_of_conduct_for_prohibition_of Insider_Trading_N.pdf

 CODE OF CONDUCT AND ETHICS